kusamanetwork/userguide/docs/index.md

 Everyone!

-Those who participated in the Polkadot sales can claim a proportional amount of KSMA through this claims process.
+Those who participated in the Polkadot sales can claim a proportional amount of KSMA through [this claims process](https://claims.kusama.network/).

 For those who didn’t participate in the Polkadot sale, KSMA are publicly available upon genesis through a faucet.
+Find out more here.

 Public projects that need more KSMA can request them by emailing projects@kusama.network.